wmeints/effective-llm-applications/manuscript/00-preface.md

   are, their capabilities, and why they're transforming how we build applications.
-This foundational chapter is essential for understanding the core concepts, terminology, and practical considerations that will help you make informed decisions about using LLMs in your projects, even if you\'re completely new to working with these models.
+This foundational chapter is essential for understanding the core concepts, terminology, and practical considerations that will help you make informed decisions about using LLMs in your projects, even if you're completely new to working with these models.

 - Chapter 2, "Getting Started with Semantic Kernel," covers Semantic Kernel, a framework from Microsoft that simplifies building applications with LLMs by providing tools,